pohly/enhancements/keps/sig-storage/1472/README.md

 #### Without central controller

-This mode of operation is expected to be used by CSI drivers that need to track capacity per node and only support ephemeral inline volumes and/or persistent volumes with delayed binding that get provisioned by an external-provisioner instance that runs on the node where the volume gets provisioned (see the proposal for csi-driver-host-path in https://github.com/kubernetes-csi/external-provisioner/pull/367).
+This mode of operation is expected to be used by CSI drivers that need to track capacity per node and only support persistent volumes with delayed binding that get provisioned by an external-provisioner instance that runs on the node where the volume gets provisioned (see the proposal for csi-driver-host-path in https://github.com/kubernetes-csi/external-provisioner/pull/367).

 The CSI driver has to implement the CSI controller service and its